Are All ETLs Created Equal? 5 Questions Marketing and Sales Ops Needs to Ask About Data Integration

 1. Does the tool own all the data integration capabilities?

-Not only should the solution be able to offer both ETL and ELT models for cloud data integration, but it should do so without needing third parties or a complex deployment ecosystem.
+Not only should the solution be able to support both ETL and ELT processes for cloud data integration, but it should do so without needing that technology from third parties.
 Vendors who require additional partners to execute data transformation after loading can expose the business to needless risk, unpredictability, complexity and costs.

 Instead, find a vendor that offers seamless, end-to-end ETL or ELT data integration capabilities within the same environment.
 The tool should be capable of collecting and analyzing data from diverse sources — whether on-premises, in the cloud or multi-cloud — and in different formats, without any caveats.
 Informatica Cloud Data Integration-Free (CDI-Free) offers connectivity to a wide range of marketing and sales applications and all major cloud data warehouses.

-If you have high-speed data loading from practically any data source to your cloud data warehouse, you should be able to run analytics quicker and significantly accelerate time to value.
+Stale data is of no use to anyone.
+If you have high-speed data loading from practically any data source to your cloud data warehouse, you should be able to run analytics at high speed and significantly accelerate time to value.

 Many tools have a low-frequency data update cadence or impose an additional fee for a more frequent update cadence.
 If your enterprise business users need data in near-real-time, ensure your vendor can deliver the cadence you need, especially as data volumes scale.